mcastorena0316/Bookstore_CMS/README.md

 ## The Project

 Magic-books Inc. is a fictional company based in Germany.
 They have requested help to build the front-end of an application that will help them organize and manage their bookstore.
-They want it to be fast, dynamic and responsive to their actions and therefore we decided to build it with React & Redux.
+They want it to be fast, dynamic, and responsive to their actions and therefore we decided to build it with React & Redux.

 - Linters
 - React